-THE LATEST: The Biden administration has proposed a regulation mandating that every general contractor and subcontractor engage in negotiation or agree to project labor agreements (PLAs) on federal construction projects valued at $35 million or more with limited exceptions.
+THE LATEST: The Biden administration has issue a new regulation mandating that every general contractor and subcontractor engage in negotiation or agree to project labor agreements (PLAs) on federal construction projects valued at $35 million or more with limited exceptions.

 Tell Congress to pass the Fair and Open Competition Act to prevent federal agencies and recipients of federal assistance from mandating that contractors sign a PLA as a condition of winning a federal or federally assisted, taxpayer-funded construction contract.

 OUR POSITION: AGC of America neither supports nor opposes contractors’ voluntary use of PLAs on government projects or elsewhere but strongly opposes any government mandate for their use.
 The association is committed to free and open competition for publicly funded work and has long maintained that the federal government should not mandate PLAs.